dotnet/sourcelink/docs/README.md

 Set by target `InitializeSourceControlInformationFromSourceControlManager` and consumed by NuGet `Pack` target and `GenerateAssemblyInfo` target.
 May be used by custom targets that need this information.

+### SourceBranchName

+Set by target `InitializeSourceControlInformationFromSourceControlManager` and consumed by NuGet `Pack` target.
+May be used by custom targets that need this information.

 ### EnableSourceLink

 This property is implicitly set to `true` by a Source Link package.
 Including a Source Link package thus enables Source Link generation unless explicitly disabled by the project by setting this property to `false`.